MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

 .. admonition:: Programmers Note

-    As the :class:`Struct` class is a direct subclass of :class:`Sequence`, nesting is supported by default.
+    As the :class:`~caterpillar.model.Struct` class is a direct subclass of :class:`~caterpillar.model.Sequence`, nesting is supported by default.
 That means, so-called *anonymous inner* structs can be defined within a class definition.